hegoimanzano/ICASCM2025/03_lammps_input.md

 - kspace_style = long-range electrostatics.
 - special FF like COMB, ReaxFF, or MLP have their own syntax

-**3. Simulation Control** This is the heart of the input.
+**3. Simulation Control and execution** This is the heart of the input.
 It defines time integration, thermostats/barostats, neighbor lists, and trajectory dumps.
 There are different commands grouped in large families:
 - fix = continuous operations applied at every step of the simulation (e.g., integrators like fix nvt, thermostats, SHAKE constraints, MSD calculators, walls, restraints).
 - dump = how to write trajectory snapshots and how often
 - thermo and thermo_style → control which thermodynamics quantities and other paramaters appears in log output file and how oftern

-LAMMPS has compute and variable as analysis tools, and fix ave/time to average over time. (computes, variables, averages)
+**4. Analysis** LAMMPS has compute and variable as analysis tools, and fix ave/time to average over time. (computes, variables, averages).
+The analysis commands are intermixed with layer 3, and they are not strictly necessary, as analysis can be done in a postprocessing stage
 - compute = generates per-atom or global quantities (MSD, stress, RDF, density profiles).
 - variable = algebra with computed quantities.
 - fix ave/time / fix ave/chunk = averages, profiles, histograms.

-**4. Execution** Finally, you tell LAMMPS to run → length of the simulation (number of timesteps).
+Finally, you tell LAMMPS to run → length of the simulation (number of timesteps).

-Note that LAMMPS interprets commands strictly in the order they appear in the input file.
+Note that LAMMPS interprets commands strictly **in the order** they appear in the input file.
 This means that the simulation environment is built step by step, and a command cannot use information that has not yet been defined.
 You must be carefull with the order of the commands.

 ---

-### LAMMPS input file for C-S-H simulations
+### Basic LAMMPS input file for C-S-H simulations

 **1. Header / Global Settings** We are going to simulate a C-S-H box with periodic boundary conditions in x y z.
 There are different units systems that must be consistent with your force field and all the input parameters.
 Note that the all the results will also be printed in these units.
 The `atom_style` defines what information is stored for each atom.
 The choice depends on the physics of your system and the force field you plan to use.
 In our case with CSHFF, we require full, which indicates information about _atom_id, type, coordinates, charge, molecule-ID, bonds, angles, dihedrals_.
 The `neighbor`-related options refer to how LAMMPS builds the pairwise neighbor lists to compute forces between atoms.
 They affect the efficiency and sometimes may induce errors, but it is safe to use the standard values.
 More info on [neighbors](https://docs.lammps.org/Developer_par_neigh.html)